scottleechua/scottleechua.github.io/_pages/privacy.md

 I use GoatCounter's web analytics tool to understand my audience, e.g., how are people discovering this website?
 Where are they from?

 I do not wish to track you, or even collect data that allows me to track you.
-Thus the choice of GoatCounter: unlike other web analytics tools, GoatCounter does not download cookies or other files to your devices, and gives me access only to aggregated metrics.
-Indeed, this website uses no cookies or trackers or any sort.
+Thus the choice of GoatCounter: unlike other web analytics tools, GoatCounter does not download cookies to your devices, and gives me access only to aggregated metrics.

 ### Links
 When you click on links on this website, you may be directed to a third-party website or application, at which point this Policy no longer applies.